-- A. No employee shall be permitted to have another employee substitute for him/her except for periods of short duration and, in no case, in excess of two (2) consecutive work shifts.
-Further, the exchange of time shall not result in any employee working back-to-back shifts. - B. The City shall compensate the employee who was scheduled to work in the amount he/she would have earned had he/she worked and shall in no
+A. No employee shall be permitted to have another employee substitute for him/her except for periods of short duration and, in no case, in excess of two (2) consecutive work shifts.
+Further, the exchange of time shall not result in any employee working back-to-back shifts.

-- manner be liable for any wages for the hours worked by the substitute employee. - C. The hours worked by the substitute employee shall not be considered hours worked by or paid for to the substitute employee. - D. The exchange of time shall not cause the City overtime or premium pay or other inconvenience. - E. The exchange of time shall be because of the employee's desire or need to attend to personal matters and shall not be used for other outside employment activities. - F. The request for the exchange of time form will be signed by the appropriate parties in advance of the changed schedule. - G. An employee who has agreed to substitute for another employee and fails to report for the agreed duty assignment, will be subject to disciplinary action. - Heginning with the first shift change following ratification, Operations personnel who are assigned to Patrol functions within the Operations Bureau scheduled to normally work an eleven hour and twenty five minute (11:25) work day will not have the 11:25 feature substantially modified unless they are provided an opportunity to negotiate in accordance with Chapter 447, Florida Statutes, concerning the change.
-Either party may reopen this paragraph (11.4) for negotiations on or before next annual shift pick.
-If agreement cannot be reached on a new schedule following six (6) negotiation sessions and the parties do not agree to continue negotiations, employees on the 11:25 schedule will revert back to the original 4/10 work schedule with a fourteen day (14 day) work period one (1) month following the last date of negotiations or some later agreed upon date which would allow ample time for the Payroll Department and GPD to make the change.
+- B. The City shall compensate the employee who was scheduled to work in the amount he/she would have earned had he/she worked and shall in no manner be liable for any wages for the hours worked by the substitute employee. - C. The hours worked by the substitute employee shall not be considered hours worked by or paid for to the substitute employee. - D. The exchange of time shall not cause the City overtime or premium pay or other inconvenience. - E. The exchange of time shall be because of the employee's desire or need to attend to personal matters and shall not be used for other outside employment activities. - F. The request for the exchange of time form will be signed by the appropriate parties in advance of the changed schedule. - G. An employee who has agreed to substitute for another employee and fails to report for the agreed duty assignment, will be subject to disciplinary action.

-11.54 LUNCH
+11.4 LUNCH